PolicarpoBatistaUliana/UEC/README.md

 ---

-###Encryption of text files with public key
+### Encryption of text files with public key

-The programs:
+Thes case is presented using the following programs:
 1- cripfilespublickeys.py => encrypts a text file of up to 2000 characters in a single block;
 2- decripfilesprivkeys.py => decrypts a text file of up to 2000 characters in a single block.